-The Energy Diversity Act, which includes Section 83D and 83C solicitations, recognizes the necessity of the Commonwealth achieving the goals established pursuant to the GWSA.
+The Section 83C solicitations and the enabling statutes recognize the necessity of the Commonwealth achieving the goals established pursuant to the Global Warming Solutions Act (the "GWSA").
 The GWSA requires the Commonwealth to establish goals and meet targets for the reduction of greenhouse gas emissions by 2020, 2030, 2040, and 2050.
 The goals established by the Commonwealth specifically require achieving Net Zero greenhouse gas emissions by 2050 and intermediate reductions.

-Under Section 83C, a Distribution Company may decline to consider proposals having terms and conditions that it determines would require the Long-Term Contract obligation to place an unreasonable burden on the company's balance sheet.
-All proposed Long-Term contracts are subject to the review and approval of the DPU prior to becoming effective.
+Under Section 83C, a Distribution Company, after consultation with DOER, may decline to pursue a contract if its terms and conditions would require the Long-Term Contract obligation to place an unreasonable burden on the company's balance sheet; provided, however, that the Distribution Company shall take all reasonable actions to structure the contracts, pricing or administration of the products purchased under this section to prevent or mitigate an impact on the balance sheet or income statement of the Distribution Company or its parent company, subject to the approval of the DPU; and provided further, that mitigation shall not increase costs to ratepayers.15 All proposed Long-Term contracts are subject to the review and approval of the DPU prior to becoming effective.